The Intelligence Behind Every Formulation.

 What the data agreed on across every body system.

-Three strains appeared in at least 30% of successful formulations across every body system we treat.
+Three strains appeared in at least 30% of formulations associated with patient-reported symptom resolution across every body system the dataset covers.
 The data — not a formulator’s preference — elevated them into every adult formula:

 Bifidobacterium breve